 The dividend growth rate is defined as the rate of growth of a company’s dividend over a period of time which is generally expressed in a percentage form.
 It is generally calculated on a yearly basis but is required the calculation can also be done on a monthly or quarterly basis too.

 The dividend growth rate of a company is defined as the rate in which the dividend issued by the company is growing which is typically expressed in a percentage form calculated on an annual basis but at times may be calculated on a monthly or quarterly basis too.
-This is a very important number because one it provides a help to determine about the profitability of the company on a long term basis.
+This is a very important number because it provides helps to determine the profitability of the company on a long-term basis.
 As it is understood that as dividends are given from the source of retained earnings of the company, the dividend growth analysis over a period of time, can give us significant information about both the company’s profitability and sustainability.
-It also acts an important factor in security pricing too because it acts as one of the important variable in dividend discount modelling
+It also acts as an important factor in security pricing too because it acts as one of the important variables in dividend discount modeling

 Formula to Calculate Dividend Growth Rate

 Generally we need two periods for the computation of the dividend growth rate.
 It can be either two year or two quarters or even two months.
 Generally it is preferable to take two years as most companies generally follow annual dividend policy.
 So here in this case let us take for example dividend issued in first year as D1 and similarly dividend issues in the next year as D2.
 To compute the rate we need to divide the dividend issues in second year with the dividend issued in first year and subtract the resultant by 1.

 formula to use to calculate compounded growth:

 Here the n determine the number of period.
 Dn is the final dividend and D0 is the initial dividend.

 Examples of Dividend Growth Rate (With Excel Template)